"I recall climbing on a clear and stable route, and have no memory of falling.

 - We continuously assessed the patient's condition and securely restrained them while descending through the jungle.

-- We delegated tasks effectively by having some team members stay back to handle logistics while others accompanied Jacob.
+- We delegated tasks effectively by having some team members stay back to handle logistics while others accompanied Jay.

 - We made sure to keep NOK informed and updated throughout the rescue process.

-- Sending two team members to assist Jacob allowed us to efficiently manage multiple tasks, such as communicating with the doctor, acquiring necessary funds, and contacting the NOK.
+- Sending two team members to assist Jay allowed us to efficiently manage multiple tasks, such as communicating with the doctor, acquiring necessary funds, and contacting the NOK.

 What we could have done better

 - To improve our rope management skills, we need more deliberate practice at the stance.
 During the rescue, there were some rope entanglements that had to be dealt with, which delayed the process.

 - We also need to practice tandem abseil and Y-hang techniques.
 It took us some time to figure out the most efficient rigging for the situation.
 For example, I had my belay device rigged to connect the injured person below me, but a Y-hang would have been more ideal with the injured person in front of the rescuer.
 Additionally, my hands needed to be high up on the belay device to activate the lower, which made it difficult to control the casualty's movement.

 - To be better prepared for emergencies, we should have a bag ready with essential items like spare cash and team passports.
 We had everyone's passport details, but we did not have the NOK's contact details or travel insurance policy number and document.
 It would have been ideal to have all this information readily available.

 Having a credit card activated for overseas spending is a must to pay for emergency bills that our spare cash might not cover.